Types of ADUs: A Comprehensive Guide

 Design Considerations

-• Detached ADUs often feature open floor plans and multi-functional furniture to maximize space efficiency.
+- Embrace open floor plans and multi-functional furniture to maximize efficiency in your residential dwelling unit.

 Pros

-• Increased Privacy These units offer more autonomy than attached ADUs, making them ideal for renters or family members seeking independent living.
+- Increased Privacy: These units offer more autonomy than attached ADUs—perfect for renters or family members seeking independence.

-• Property Value Boost Adding a fully independent unit substantially increases the marketability and resale value of your property.
+- Property Value Boost: Adding a fully independent unit significantly raises marketability and resale value.

 Cons